LBHackney-IT/evidence-api/README.md

 To run database tests locally the `CONNECTION_STRING` environment variable will need to be populated with: `Host=localhost;Database=testdb;Username=postgres;Password=mypassword"`, which you would have already done when you got the envars from another DES developer.

+If changes to the database schema are made then the docker image for the database will have to be removed and recreated.
+The `restart-db` make command will do this for you (but your locally seeded data will be wiped).

 There are two approaches to testing the evidence-api -- for different purposes.
 Your approach depends on whether you have inserted any data into `evidence-api_dev-datase_1` for manual/UI testing purposes.

 > _1. I don't have any data seeded into my local database!_